The Role of Regulation in Society

 Positive Economic Impacts

-• Consumer Protection: Ensures that products and services meet safety standards, fostering consumer confidence.
+• Consumer Protection: Ensures that products and services meet safety standards, fostering consumer confidence and reducing information asymmetry.
+Strong consumer protection can increase demand and support economic growth.

 Negative Economic Impacts

-• Barriers to Entry: Stringent regulations may discourage new businesses from entering the market.
+• Barriers to Entry: Stringent regulations may discourage new businesses from entering the market, reducing competition and innovation.
+For example, occupational licensing requirements can create unnecessary hurdles for low-income workers.

 Impact on Social Policies